APRAND/mission/README.md

 # mission
-mission planning lib for mavlink vehicles
+Mission planning lib for mavlink vehicles

+## About
+Missions are created and stored in NED frame.
+They can be requested in NED frame or be transformed into GPS coordinates